The Complete Guide to Ventilating a House (Without Wasting Energy)

 August 2, 2023

-Do you shudder each time you receive your monthly energy bill, unsure why the cost is so high?
-If your air conditioning unit is one of the primary contributors to your energy usage, its efficiency—or lack thereof—could be to blame.
+Do you shudder each time you receive your monthly energy bill, unsure why the cost is so high?.
+If your air conditioning unit is one of the primary contributors to your energy usage.
+Its efficiency—or lack thereof—could be to blame.
 Understanding Energy Efficiency in AC Units In the context of air conditioning units, energy efficiency refers to the effective conversion of electrical energy into cooling power.
 The higher the efficiency, the less electricity is wasted in the cooling process.
 Energy-efficient AC units not only reduce your energy usage but also decrease your carbon footprint, contributing to the fight against climate change.
 Key components contributing to an AC unit’s energy efficiency include the compressor, the cooling coils, and the fans.
 The design and efficiency of these components largely determine how much of the electrical energy is effectively transformed into cooling.
-Understanding the Seasonal Energy Efficiency Ratio (SEER) One of the most crucial measures of AC energy efficiency is the seasonal energy efficiency ratio, which is the total energy consumed by an air conditioner during an average cooling season, compared to the AC’s total cooling output.
+Understanding the Seasonal Energy Efficiency Ratio (SEER) One of the most crucial measures of AC energy efficiency is the seasonal energy efficiency ratio.
+Which is the total energy consumed by an air conditioner during an average cooling season, compared to the AC’s total cooling output.
 SEER ratings range from 13 for most older units to 26 for the most efficient central...

 View Article